-BJA welcomes applications under which two or more entities would carry out the federal award; however, only one entity may be the applicant.
-Any others must be proposed as subrecipients (subgrantees).1 The applicant must be the entity that would have primary responsibility for carrying out the award, including administering the funding and managing the entire project.
-An entity may also be proposed as a subrecipient (subgrantee) in more than one application.
+BJA welcomes applications that involve two or more entities that will carry out the federal award; however, only one entity may be the applicant.
+Any others must be proposed as subrecipients ("subgrantees").
+The applicant must be the entity that would have primary responsibility for carrying out the award, including administering the funding and managing the entire program.
+Under this solicitation, only one application by any particular applicant entity will be considered.
+An entity may, however, be proposed as a subrecipient ("subgrantee") in more than one application.

-BJA may elect to fund applications submitted under this FY 2019 solicitation in future fiscal years, dependent on, among other considerations, the merit of the applications and on the availability of appropriated funds.
+BJA may elect to fund applications submitted under this FY 2019 solicitation in future fiscal years, dependent on, among other considerations, the merit of the applications and on the availability of appropriations.